AdobeDocs/analytics-platform.en/help/integrations/ajo-od.md

 | Offers Unsubscribe | The number of offers requested by profile not to be shown in the future. | `_experience.decisioning.`<br/>`propositionEventType.trigger` | Component type: Metric |

 {style="table-layout:auto"}
+[1] You can define multiple metrics for the various event types available.
+See [Include Exclude values component settings](/help/data-views/component-settings/include-exclude-values.md) for more information.